Joplin Police SWAT Take Wanted Man into Custody at Apartment Complex

-JOPLIN, Mo. — About 12:30 AM Cpl.
-Ketrina Jones of the Joplin Police Department tells us the man they wanted is in custody.
+JOPLIN, Mo. — A Joplin man is in custody following a late night standoff with local law enforcement and SWAT officers.

-She says it began earlier Thursday evening as investigators developed information a man wanted by Joplin Police was living at 1016 South Connecticut, Apt 6.
+JPD’s Cpl.
+Ketrina Jones says it began early Thursday evening as investigators received information a man wanted by Joplin Police was living at 1016 South Connecticut, Apt 6.

-Given history with the individual and law enforcement they came prepared at 10:30 PM.
+Given the history with the individual, law enforcement came prepared.
+At 10:30 PM.
 SWAT surrounded the building and secured the area.
 Officers then initiated a contain and call out.

 At one point the Joplin Police MRAP* vehicle pulled in closer in front of the building.
 The armored vehicle is used as a shield for officers to get closer for approach.

+Around 12:30 AM Cpl.
+Ketrina Jones of the Joplin Police Department tells us the man they wanted is in custody.

-“It took a while but we got him,” Cpl Jones tells us.
-No one was injured.
-He finally came out of the apartment after about two hours.
+“It took a while but we got him,” Cpl Jones said.
+No one was injured and the unidentified man exited the apartment after about two hours.

 We anticipate more information to be released later on Friday regarding possible charges and his identity.